 Hours: 08: 30-18:00

 At the Peace Memorial Museum, you can get a detailed review of the bombing on August 6, 1945 and beyond

 In the south of Hiroshima, the Mazda factory is located and there is also a Mazda Museum, with exhibitions of both new and old car models and a story of the company’s history.

 The museum was supposed to be quite interesting, but unfortunately I didn’t have the opportunity to visit it myself.

 Transportation in Hiroshima

-Almost all attractions in Hiroshima can be reached within a walk of 3-4 km. from Hiroshima Station.
+Almost all the attractions in Hiroshima can be reached via a 3-4 km walk from Hiroshima Station.

-If you have a Japan Rail Pass it’s free and otherwise you can buy a day pass for 400 Yen (25 DKK).
+If you have a Japan Rail Pass it’s free and otherwise you can buy a day pass for 400 Yen.

-There are so-called Loop buses running on a regular service between the various attractions
+There are so-called Loop buses in regular scheduled service between the various attractions

 Many more guides are coming in English – stay tuned…